Selective Output Smoothing Regularization: Regularize Neural Networks by Softening Output Distributions: Our Method

+We first describe some empirical observations on the model providing high confidence predictions.
+These observations serve as a key intuition for designing and understanding our algorithm.

-Further consider the case where there is only one ground-truth label $y$, so that $q_y=1$ and $q_k=0$ for all $k\neq y$.
-In this case, the value of cross-entropy loss becomes $H=-\log(p_y)$.
-One notable property of this loss is that it is a nonlinear function with respect to $p_y$.
-A slight variation in $p_y$ results in a huge difference in $H$.
-For example, the value of $H$ when $p_y=0.3$ is hundreds of times as much as the value when $p_y=0.99$.
+An active line of research has shown that neural networks tend to make high confidence predictions, frequently produced by softmaxes because softmax probabilities are computed with the fast-growing exponential function~\cite{hendrycks2016baseline}.
+Such phenomenon has raised great concerns particularly on how can classifiers obtain awareness of uncertainty when fed with new kinds of input~\cite{guo2017calibration,hendrycks2018deep,moon2020confidence}, but we seldom think about how this would affect the ongoing training process.
+Still due to the exponential function, a slight variation in softmax probabilities results in a huge difference in the value of loss.
+For example, the value of cross-entropy loss in 0.3 probability is hundreds of times as much as the value in 0.99 probability.
 That being said, when summed over all the samples, samples with a relatively high probability actually make minimal difference to the model due to values of loss and gradients being overwhelmed by samples with a relatively small probability.

-This inspires us to explore the following question: \textit{how many samples get high probabilities on the correct labels?} Figure~\ref{baseline} shows the number of samples that gets a given probability on the correct classes during training, using ResNet-110 on CIFAR-100.
-Take $p_y=0.99$ for example, when training for 300 epochs, nearly 10000 images reach a probability greater than 99$\%$ on the 43-th epoch, which means at least 1/5 of training images barely provide useful information in the next 257 epochs.
-Therefore, measures should be adopted for samples, in which the model assigns a high value of probability to the correct class.
-For brevity, we refer to this kind of samples here and after as “over-confident samples”.